API usage is increasing considerably in this 21st century.

-RapidAPI offers code snippets in different languages, making it simpler for users to integrate your API within their application.
+RapidAPI offers code snippets in different languages, making it simpler for users to integrate your API within their applications.
 You don’t have to worry about security anymore as RapidAPI validates each API request.
 It assigns API keys to each user for easier user management and quick setup.

 You can track performance and get detailed insights into API trends and usage on the dashboard.
-Add your API by choosing a flexible pricing model and define pricing tiers that are best suitable for you.
+Add your API by choosing a flexible pricing model and defining pricing tiers that are best suitable for you.
 They also help you reach unlimited users for no extra charge and take care of invoicing and billing for your global customers.
 You can avail of 80% of profits in every transaction.

-With the simple and fast integration, you can add your parameters within a few minutes or try uploading swagger spec.
+With the simple and fast integration, you can add your parameters within a few minutes or try uploading swagger specs.
 It generates docs automatically to help users test the API from any browser and start using it instantly.

 Integrate your API with the users’ application through code snippets that are available in multiple languages.
 You will receive detailed analytics of performance and insight into your API and set up everything quickly with a secure key.
 Furthermore, Rakuten RapidAPI also authenticates all the requests.